S&P 500 and Nasdaq end down after hitting record highs

 All eyes now turn to Fed Chair Jerome Powell’s congressional testimony on Wednesday and Thursday for his comments about rising price pressures and monetary support going forward.

-Conagra Brands Inc (CAG.N) dropped after the packaged foods company warned that higher raw material and ingredient costs would take a bigger bite out of its profit this year than previously estimated. read more
+Conagra Brands Inc dropped 5.4% after the packaged foods company warned that higher raw material and ingredient costs would take a bigger bite out of its profit this year than previously estimated.

-Boeing Co (BA.N) fell after the Federal Aviation Administration said late on Monday some undelivered 787 Dreamliners have a new manufacturing quality issue. read more
+Boeing Co fell 4.2% after the Federal Aviation Administration said late on Monday some undelivered 787 Dreamliners have a new manufacturing quality issue.

+Declining issues outnumbered advancing ones on the NYSE by a 2.85-to-1 ratio; on Nasdaq, a 3.06-to-1 ratio favored decliners.

+The S&P 500 posted 39 new 52-week highs and no new lows; the Nasdaq Composite recorded 61 new highs and 73 new lows.

 Our Standards: The Thomson Reuters Trust Principles.